dentarg/auth0-blog/_posts/2017-07-20-real-world-angular-series-part-8.markdown

 You should now be able to access your site in the browser.
 It should redirect to a secure connection if `https` is not specified when entering the URL.

-> **Note:** We haven't updated our Auth0 Client settings yet, so we'll get an error if we try to log in, but we'll fix that next!
+> **Note:** We haven't updated our Auth0 Client settings yet, so we'll get an error if we try to log in.
+We'll fix that next!

 ---

 ## <span id="prod-settings"></span>Production Auth0 Settings

-There's only one step left, and that's to update Auth0 Client settings to accommodate the production environment.
+There's only one step left, and that's to update our app's Auth0 Client settings to accommodate the production environment.

 Log into Auth0 and head to your [Auth0 Dashboard Clients](https://manage.auth0.com/#/clients).
 Select your RSVP app Client and add the production URLs to your settings: